TheCodeSummoner/SecurityPi/solutions/navigation_and_encoding/README.md

 1. Locate the file in the output directory
 2. Untar the file using the terminal
 3. View the file contents
-4. Convert from morse code
+4. Convert from Morse code
 5. Convert from binary
 6. Bask in the glorious reward
 7. Submit the answer to the server